Eau de Parfum vs. Eau de Toilette: What's the Real Difference?

 Origin and Terminology of "Toilette"

-2. Longevity: Because of its lighter concentration, EDTs generally last for about 3-4 hours.
+• Longevity: Because of its lighter concentration, EDT generally lasts about 3-4 hours.

-3. Usage: Owing to its subtle nature, it’s perfect for daytime wear or occasions when a light and refreshing scent is desired.
+• Usage: Its subtle nature makes it perfect for daytime wear or when a light, refreshing scent is desired.

 The Legacy and Definition of "Cologne"

-2. Longevity: Given their minimal concentration, colognes may last up to 2 hours on the skin.
+• Longevity: Given the minimal concentration, cologne may last up to 2 hours.

-3. Usage: Cologne is great for a quick refreshing spritz, especially in warmer climates or after a workout.
+• Usage: Great for a quick, refreshing spritz, especially in warm climates or after a workout.

 Summary of Differences: Toilette vs. Cologne